-The Select Board, in conjunction with the Town Clerk, has the duty to call and administer Town elections consistent with the requirements of the General Laws.
+❖ The Selectmen, in conjunction with the Town Clerk, have the duty to call and administer Town elections consistent with the requirements of the General Laws.

-1 More than 700 statutes and Special Acts define the powers and duties of the Select Board including the Town Manager Act.
+1 More than 700 statutes and Special Acts define the powers and duties of Selectmen including the Town Manager Act.

-Town ByLaws Art.
+Town By-Laws Art.
 1 §1; Town Manager Act §45